thuya-cms/thuya-cms.github.io/docs/development/content-field-definition.md

 export default new EmailAddressesContentFieldDefinition();
 ```

 And that's all.
-With this content field definition we have an array of email addresses.
-All of the elements will be validated and converted to lower case as defined in the email address content field definition.
+With this content field definition, we have an array of email addresses.
+All of the elements will be validated and converted to lowercase as defined in the email address content field definition.

 ## Define a group

 Date ranges are used frequently.
-You could define a simple data content field definition and them them as start date and an end date to each content definition, but you would need to implement interval validations in each content definition separately.
+You could define a simple data content field definition and them as a start date and an end date to each content definition, but you would need to implement interval validations in each content definition separately.
 That doesn't sound too good.

 Instead, we can create a content field definition that contains multiple fields.
 This is called a group.
 As it is a content field definition it can contain validations and determinations as usual, so the interval check can be implemented.
 Then this content field definition can be used in any content definition and it is guaranteed that the intervals are always valid.